What to do if you love wild birds, but you also love cats? We decided to choose a compromise that we think of as a middle way.

 I have been talking about cats catching birds, but in our area, the opposite, though very infrequently, can occur: cats caught by birds.
-Before we made the enclosed cat-garden, most heartbreakingly, one of our cats was killed and then dropped by a raptor, probably one of the Crowned Eagles (the second largest eagle in southern Africa after the Martial Eagle) that live in our area.
-More usual prey animals for the Crowned Eagles are small wild mammals, including monkeys, but on rare occasions small pets do fall victim to these impressive birds.
+Before we made the enclosed cat-garden, most heartbreakingly, one of our cats was killed and then dropped by a raptor, probably one of the Crowned Eagles (one of the three most powerful eagles in Africa) that live in our area.
+More usual prey animals for the Crowned Eagles are small wild mammals, including monkeys, and also birds, but on rare occasions small pets do fall victim to these impressive birds.
 Because the enclosed garden keeps the cats close to the house, we hope that it is less likely that any of them will be captured by an eagle.

 There are several species of raptor in our area that prey on birds, rodents and other creatures.
 In addition to the Crowned Eagle there are three species of owl, as well as small kestrels and a goshawk (I think, but as they are quite reclusive and seen only fleetingly I have not been able to identify them), the occasional visiting Yellow-billed Kite, and a pair of African Harrier-hawks (formerly known as Gymnogenes).
 There used to be a pair of Blacksparrow Hawks that nested for several years in an old a eucalyptus tree behind our garden, but the disappearance of these birds is a story for another day.

 You may have noticed that I have changed my “posting day” from Sunday evenings (South African time) to Thursdays, and let’s see how this goes.